HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping: Introduction

 Although great progress has been made in face swapping task~\cite{perov2020deepfacelab,xu2022high,xu2022region}, head swapping task has not been widely studied yet, especially the image-based head swapping.
 Face swapping only needs to transfer the identity information of source image to another image, but head swapping requires migrating a much larger region (i.e., face and hair) and considering the gap between various people.
 And the transition region needs to be seamlessly inpainted without artifacts.
 However, there is no paired head swapping dataset and no method designed for the image-based head swapping so far.
 Besides, the existing alignment technique~\cite{kazemi2014one, fu2022stylegan} can align the face or body, but cannot solve the horizontal deviations for the heads with different face orientations, which causes more difficulties.
-Therefore, there is an urgent need to propose a new framework to deal with the huge challenges faced by head swapping.
+An auxiliary pre-processing operation is to employ the SOTA image animation~\cite{wang2022latent, zhang2023sadtalker} or 3D GAN~\cite{chan2022efficient, zhang2023multi, Moschoglou_Ploumpis_Nicolaou_Papaioannou_Zafeiriou_2020} techniques to align head pose and before head swapping, but it still needs to deal with the unavailable transition to connect the head and body from different sources.
+Moreover, it complicates the pipeline and might result in detail compromise and artifacts.
+Therefore, without changing the pose, we focus to implement head swapping with two source images straightforwardly, which faces huge challenges.